envyniv/Project-Hope/utils/README.md

 to False.

 # convert_audio by envyniv
-it's just a stupid script.
+it's just a stupid script. (that doesn't even work properly)